microsoft/SEAL/README.md

 ### Building .NET Components

 Microsoft SEAL provides a .NET Standard library that wraps the functionality in Microsoft SEAL for use in .NET development.
-[NuGet package](https://www.nuget.org/packages/Microsoft.Research.SEALNet) is recommended unless development of Microsoft SEAL or building a custom NuGet package is intended.
+Using the existing [NuGet package](https://www.nuget.org/packages/Microsoft.Research.SEALNet) is highly recommended, unless development of Microsoft SEAL or building a custom NuGet package is intended.
 Prior to building .NET components, the C wrapper library SEAL_C must be built following [Building C++ Components](#building-c-components).
-The SEAL_C library is meant to be used only by the .NET library, not by end users.
+The SEAL_C library is meant to be used only by the .NET library, not by end-users.

-**Note**: The `SEAL_C` project and the .NET wrapper library `SEALNet` only supports 64-bit platforms.
+**Note**: SEAL_C and the .NET library only support 64-bit platforms.

 #### Windows, Linux, and macOS